moniquelc/weather-app/README.md

 A responsive weather application using React.js that fetches data from a weather API based on Hamza Mirza's tutorial.

 ## Installation
+Open a terminal inside the projects directory and do the following commands:
 * npm install
 * npm start